Privacy Policy

 Device and Technical Data

 We collect minimal technical information necessary for the app to function, including device type, operating system version, and push notification tokens (if you enable notifications).
-We do not collect browsing history, advertising identifiers, or precise location data.
+We do not collect browsing history or precise location data.

 2. How We Use Your Information